Jüdisch versippt

 During the National Socialist era, "Aryan persons" who lived in so-called "mixed marriages" with a "Jewish person" were referred to as "jüdisch versippt" (family ties to Jews).
 "Jüdisch Versippte" were discriminated against; they were excluded from certain professions and career opportunities, dismissed from public service, and, from 1943, were deemed as "unworthy of military service" and were used for quartered forced labor in "Sonderkommandos" (special forces) of the Organization Todt.

-In anti-Semitic laws, ordinances, and decrees, the term "jüdisch versippt" is usually paraphrased so that it could be clearly determined whether "half Jews" ("first-degree Jewish hybrids") were being referred to, in addition to the so-called "full Jews".
-Radical anti-Semites agitated against their legal betterment, and often succeeded in including the "German-blooded" partner married to a "half-Jew" in persecution measures.
+In antisemitic laws, ordinances, and decrees, the term "jüdisch versippt" is usually paraphrased so that it could be clearly determined whether "half Jews" ("first-degree Jewish hybrids") were being referred to, in addition to the so-called "full Jews".
+Radical antisemites agitated against their legal betterment, and often succeeded in including the "German-blooded" partner married to a "half-Jew" in persecution measures.
 Joseph Goebbels also intended to exclude the cultural workers who were married to a "Jewish half-breed of the second degree" ("quarter Jews").